-4.2 CERTIFICATE SERVICE PROVIDER PURCHASE
+4.2 CERTIFICATE DIRECT PURCHASE

 4.2.1.
-An actor, whether an Account Holder or not, may purchase CORCs directly through the Certificate Listing Service provided by the Marketplace.
-Pre-requirement for Service Provider Trade is that the buyer has signed Puro Platform Agreement or entered into the General Rules, and that the seller has signed a sales authorization agreement to enable Puro.earth to act as the counterparty in the trade.
+An Account Holder may purchase CORCs directly through the Certificate Listing Service provided by the Marketplace Pre-requirement for Direct Purchase is that the buyer has signed Marketplace agreement and Puro.earth Terms and Conditions and that the seller has signed a sales authorization agreement to enable Puro.earth to act as the counterparty in the trade.